Bro'Sis

-Bro'Sis was a multicultural R&B/pop group from Germany, which was formed through the TV series Popstars – Du bist mein Traum in 2001.
+Bro'Sis was an R&B/pop group from Germany, which was formed through the TV series Popstars – Du bist mein Traum in 2001.
 The group comprised the singers Ross Antony, Hila Bronstein, Shaham Joyce, Faiz Mangat, Indira Weis, and Giovanni Zarrella.
 The sextet achieved major success with hit singles "I Believe", "Do You", "Heaven Must Be Missing an Angel", "Hot Temptation", and their first album Never Forget (Where You Come From) (2002).

 Weis's departure from the group preceded the release of their second studio album, Days of Our Lives (2002), which contains singles "Oh No"/"Never Stop" and "V.I.P."
 In 2004, the remaining members released their third and final album, Showtime.
 Commercially less successful, it led to their departure from Cheyenne Records and internal conflicts within the group.

 In 2005, the band announced a minor hiatus that was later revealed to be an official break-up.
 Bro'Sis became one of the few reality television winners and Popstars acts to achieve continued success.
 The band has sold 4 million records, making them one of the biggest-selling German groups.